kannans89/RustRepo/18_Structure/18_Structure.md

  }
 ```

-After declaring a struct we need to instantiate it,that is we need to provide concrete values to each field.Following shows the syntax
+After declaring a struct we need to instantiate it,that is we need to provide concrete values to each field.

+### Syntax: Initializing a structure

 ```rust
 let instance_name =Name_of_structure {